Convergence dynamics of Agent-to-Agent Interactions with Misaligned objectives: Agent-to-Agent Dynamics

 \section{Agent-to-Agent Dynamics}

-In this section, we analyze the agent-to–agent update dynamics and derive \emph{explicit} expressions for the errors between each agent’s iterate and its respective objective.
-These results characterize the unequal convergence plateaus obtained when two agents interact (see \autoref{fig:axa-convergence}).
-We will assume a fixed point convergence for these equations which is a condition on the gradient descent learning rate (see Appendix~\ref{proof:fp-contraction} for more details).
+In this section we study the alternating agent-to–agent update dynamics in our in-context linear regression model.
+We first analyze the \emph{fixed-objective} multi-agent regime, where each agent’s target $(w^\star,u^\star)$ is held constant, and derive \emph{explicit} expressions for their asymptotic errors, which explain the unequal convergence plateaus observed when two misaligned agents interact (see \autoref{fig:axa-convergence}) and yield angle-based bounds (\autoref{fig:angle-plateau}).
+We then turn to an \emph{adaptive} multi-agent regime in which a helper agent updates a turn-based objective for the main agent and can implement Newton-like accelerated steps (\autoref{fig:helper-collaboration}).
+Throughout, we assume convergence to a fixed point, which imposes a standard condition on the gradient-descent stepsize.

-The following proposition characterize asymptotic errors of each agent from their respective objectives as a result of turn-base agent-to-agent interaction at inference with a trained LSA model.
+The following proposition characterize asymptotic errors of each agent from their respective objectives as a result of turn-base agent-to-agent interaction at inference with a trained LSA model. \begingroup \begin{proposition} Let $S:=S_W+S_U$ be invertible and let $\Delta=u^\star-w^\star$, then as $\eta \rightarrow 0$,